jiriklepl/NTIN066/03-splay_experiment/task.md

 ## Your implementation

 Please use your implementation from the previous exercise.
-If you used C++, you should declare the `splay()` and `rotate()` methods as virtual (they will be overriden by the test program).
-Also, if you are performing a double rotation directly instead of composing it from single rotations, you need to adjust the `BenchmarkingTree` class accordingly.
+Methods `splay()` and `rotate()` will be augmented by the test program.
+If you are performing a double rotation directly instead of composing it from single rotations, you need to adjust the `BenchmarkingTree` class accordingly.

 ## Hints